AJFrio/Reciever-Control/README.md

 ## Safety Features

 The system includes automatic motor shutdown for safety:
-- **Hand Detection Loss**: If the hand disappears from view or doesn't meet the detection criteria (open hand at head height), the motor immediately stops
+- **Face or Hand Detection Loss**: If either the face or hand disappears from view, or if the hand doesn't meet the detection criteria (open hand at head height), the motor immediately stops
 - **PWM Speed Control**: Motor runs at reduced speed (20% by default) to prevent excessive current draw
 - **GPIO Error Handling**: Graceful fallback to simulation mode if GPIO hardware is unavailable